The five Scottish beer festivals you really don't want to miss this summer

 Dundee Brew Fest is one of the country’s newer beer festivals, but it’s already making a name for itself.

-Standard tickets are £12 plus booking fees, and can be bought by searching Dundee Brew Fest on www.ticketebo.co.uk
+Standard tickets are £12 plus booking fees, and can be bought by searching Dundee Brew Fest on ticketebo.co.uk

 5. Black Isle Calling, the Black Isle